-Day 1-2

-Day I L rty to natimana.
+Day 1-2 Fly to Kathmandu.
 Days 3-4 Fly to Paro.
 Sightseeing in Paro.
 Drive to Thimphu.
 Day 5 Walk to Wangditse Monastery.
 Afternoon sightseeing in Thimphu.
 Day 6 Drive to Punakha over the Dochu La.
 Visit Chimi Lakhang.
 Drive to Talo and walk through village and on to Nobgang.
-Day 7 Punakha Valley Walk and visit Punakha Dzong.
+Day 7 Visit Punakha Dzong and walk in the Punakha Valley.
 Drive to Gangtey.
 Day 8 Visit Black-necked Crane Festival.
 Drive to Trongsa.
-Day 9-10 Drive to Chumey and valley walk.
+Day 9 Drive to Chumey and valley walk.
 Drive to Jakar.
-Bumthang Valley walk and visit to Jakar Dzong.
-Days 11-12 Fly to Paro.
+Days 10-11 Fly to Paro.
 Drive to Haa Valley.
 Walk in Haa Valley and return to Paro.
-Day 13 Walk to Taktsang Monastery.
-Days 14-16 Fly to Kathmandu.
+Day 12 Walk to Taktsang Monastery.
+Days 13-15 Fly to Kathmandu.
 Time at leisure.
 Fly to London.